wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab3_SMS.md

 ### Pre-requisite

-1. You recived an admin credentials to configure in Managment Portal and Webex Connect.
+1. You recived an admin credentials to configure in Webex CC Managment Portal and Webex Connect.
 2. You recived the SMS number associated with your tenat.
 3. You have successfully completed the previous Lab **Preconfiguration**